 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 34, number 04 (2011).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal, click here.
+For further information about the Christian Research Journal, click here.

 A doorstep encounter with missionaries from the Church of Jesus Christ of Latter-day Saints (Mormons) may allow only a brief moment to make a hopefully lasting impression, so we must weigh our words carefully.
 Too many Christians make the mistake of introducing peripheral topics that can sometimes move the discussion toward an agonizing dead end.